abdihakim-said/robot-shop-azure-platform/mysql/README.md

-# MySQL Service with shipping user
+# MySQL with shipping user configured